-- Pin a length of the velvet cord to either side of the of back of the mask.
+- Tuck a length of the velvet cord at either side of the mask.
 The ends should be placed between the fabric and ribbon layers so the cord lays across the ribbon.
 Align the cord with the eye holes as shown in the photo below.
-The ends should be inserted behind the fabric approximately ½”.
+The ends should be inserted behind the fabric approximately ½”, making sure they don’t poke into the eyeholes.
 Pin in position.
 You want the cord to come straight out, not slant up or down.

 - Place the fleece against the back of the mask, sandwiching the wired edge ribbon and velvet cording between the layers.
 Pin in place through all the layers.

 At Your Sewing Machine

 - Set your stitch length to its maximum, what you would normally use for machine basting.